bugsnag/maze-runner/UPGRADING.md

 | `I send the keys {string} to the element {string}` | None.                                    |
 | `I clear and send the keys {string} to the element {string}` | None.                                    |

+# Minimum Ruby version

+The minimum supported Ruby version is now 3.1 (due to Cucumber being updated to v10).

 ## v8 to v9

 ### Clearing app data between test scenarios